Ceudan/Predicting-Student-Question-Performance/README.md

 Steps:
 1. Main dataset is subsampled into bags.
 2. ML algorithms are run on each bag.
-3. Output per algorithm is equally weighted per bags.
+3. Output per algorithm is equally weighted across bags.
 4. Final model output is an adjustably weighted mean of algorithms.

 ![image of sparese matrix representation of data.
 Rows = num students, columns = num questions](images/Architecture.png)